 AMY GOODMAN: You say, in talking about Afghanistan, sure, the Russians could have won if they had—could have tolerated the level of violence.
 What are you saying about Iraq?
 Do you feel the same way?

-AMY GOODMAN: As we continue today, talking about the state of the world with two of the leading dissidents here in this country — Howard Zinn, legendary historian, author of many books, A People’s History of the United States, as well as — well, his latest is A Power Governments Cannot Suppress.
-We’re also joined by Noam Chomsky.
+AMY GOODMAN: We continue today talking about the state of the world with two of the leading dissidents here in this country: Howard Zinn, legendary historian, author of many books, A People’s History of the United States, as well as—well, his latest is A Power Governments Cannot Suppress; we’re also joined by Noam Chomsky.
 Noam Chomsky, linguist at Massachusetts Institute of Technology, his latest book is Failed States: The Abuse of Power and the Assault on Democracy.

 Howard, you went to North Vietnam.
 Can you talk about how the Vietnam War ended and also your experience there, why you went?

-Noam was talking about, in response to your question about victory and winning, and the question is, of course, why should we win if winning means destroying a country?
-And there are still people who say, "Oh, we could have won the Vietnam War," as if the question was, you know, "Can we win or can we lose?" instead of, "What are we doing to these people?"
-And, yes — and Noam said yes — we could win in Iraq by destroying all of Iraq.
+Noam was talking about, in response to your question about victory and winning, and the question is, of course, why should we win, if winning means destroying a country?
+And there are still people who say, "Oh, we could have won the Vietnam War," as if the question was, you know, "Can we win, or can we lose?" instead of, "What are we doing to these people?"
+And, yes—and Noam said yes—we could win in Iraq by destroying all of Iraq.
 The Russians could have won in Afghanistan by destroying all of Afghanistan.
-We could have won in Vietnam by dropping nuclear bombs and killing — instead of killing two million people in Vietnam, killing ten million people in Vietnam.
+We could have won in Vietnam by dropping nuclear bombs and killing—instead of killing two million people in Vietnam, killing 10 million people in Vietnam.
 And if that would be considered victory, you know, then who would take satisfaction in that?

 And our experience in Iraq contradicted, as I think the experiences of people who are on the ground in Iraq contradicted again and again, the statements of American officials, the statements of the high military, statements like, "Oh, we’re only bombing military targets," "Oh, these are accidents when so many civilians are killed," and, yes, as Cheney said, "Victory is around the corner."

-You know, when I hear them talk about John McCain as a hero, I say to myself, oh, yes, he was a prisoner, and prisoners are maltreated everywhere, and this is terrible, but John McCain, like the other American fliers, what were they doing?
-They were bombing defenseless people.
+You know, when I hear them talk about John McCain as a hero, I say to myself, "Well, yes, he was a prisoner, and prisoners are maltreated everywhere, and this is terrible, but John McCain, like the other American fliers, what were they doing?
+They were bombing defenseless people."

 And so, yes, Vietnam is something that, by the way, is still not taught very well in American schools.
 I spoke to a group of people in an advanced history class not long ago, a hundred kids, asked them, "How many people here have heard of the My Lai Massacre?"
 No hand was raised.
 We are not teaching Vietnam.
 If we were teaching the history of Vietnam as it should be taught, then the American people, from the start, would have opposed the war, instead of waiting three or four years for a majority of the American people to declare their opposition to the war.